appwrite/rfc/010-anonymous-login.md

 [unresolved-questions]: #unresolved-questions

 **What happens to unused anonymous accounts?**

+> As commented, this will remain untouched and is in the owners responsibility.

 Should we add a TTL for anonymous accounts?
 Let's say no login to an anonymous user happened in 90 days, we should probably delete that user.
 This option should be configurable.